 Neurodiversity Toolkit for Employers

-What is in this neurodiversity toolkit?
+What is in this neurodiversity in the workplace UK toolkit?

 You’ll find valuable guidance on everything from easy-to-understand explainers of common neurodivergent conditions, to tips on how employers can help, what support is available to employers, as well case studies, a handy jargon buster, and more!

-Neurodiversity can bring huge benefits to a team โ€“ not to mention it creates a significant competitive edge.
-When each person can bring their unique experience, perspective and skills to a workplace, the whole team will benefit from diverse approaches to problem solving, creativity, innovation and ideas.
+Neurodiversity in the workplace UK can bring huge benefits to a team – not to mention it creates a significant competitive edge.
+When each person can bring their unique experience, perspective and skills to a workplace, the whole team will benefit from varied approaches to problem solving, creativity, innovation and ideas.

 Here are some interesting statistics: